Skip to content

 Each new case uses one trial credit

-Creating a case registers a trial ID with the license server.
-This requires a brief internet connection.
+Creating a case registers a trial ID with the license server and requires a brief internet connection.
 After the case is created, all further work is offline.
 See How License Keys Work for details.

 Step 2: Import your questionnaire